 Mason's first draft, completed between May 20-26 1776, said in Article 1:8

-Article 1 was amended by the Fifth Virginia Convention before ratification on June 12:9
+Article 1 was amended by the Fifth Revolutionary Convention before ratification on June 12:9

 Virginia's wealthy slaveowners at the convention had no intention of treating all men as if they had "certain inherent natural Rights... among which are the Enjoyment of Life and Liberty."
 Independence was not intended to result in a new form of government in which black men would have an equal voice with white men, or to allow women equal rights.

 Robert Carter Nicholas led the effort to narrow Mason's initial language and limit who could claim rights to life and liberty.
 Nicholas drew upon the philosophy of Thomas Hobbes, who described those living "in a state of nature," without a form of government, as being at great risk of living a "solitary, poor, nasty, brutish, and short life."
 Enslaved people in Virginia lacked the ability to create laws and had to obey orders from their masters, so Nicholas claimed they were living in a state of nature.

 Jean-Jacques Rousseau and others proposed that government was a social contract, providing protection for people who choose to bond according to defined rules of behavior.
 A commitment to obey laws moved people out of a state of nature into a "state of society" where life, liberty, and property could be protected.